 Getting A Board

 I found that the best rental boards in the area were from Costa Azul Surf Shop, right across the road from Zipper’s Cafe.
 The road there is busy, but you can dip under an overpass and if you’re lucky get a show from a mariachi band practicing for an upcoming gig like I did.

-Some of the other board rentals in the area only had epoxy boards or only rented for the day, making pre-dawn surf sessions impossible.
+I wandered into the Cabo Surf Hotel where I had stayed many years before, but they only had epoxy boards and only rented for the day to non-guests, making pre-dawn surf sessions impossible.
 Costa Azul has a bunch of regular fiberglass boards from the local Olea shaper in great condition, they were cheaper than others, and you could keep it.
-I got a nice quad fish for the week and was all set.
+I got a nice quad fish surfboard for the week and was all set.

 A little surf shop right down the road had a couple of twin-fin fish hiding in the corner, but I didn’t see that until I was about to leave.

 As far as waves are concerned, my timing turned out to be pretty good.
 A solid swell was peaking just as I arrived and looked to be holding, though fading, throughout the week.

 Zippers was mostly closing out and the rocks sticking out of the water at La Roca made me nervous and looked like a fast-track to owning a dinged-up rental board, so I mostly stuck to Pescadito right in the middle.
 The right point made for pretty long fast rides.

 A mellow crowd with usually only one or two other people out super early made for some great sessions with tons of rides while watching the sun come up to the east.

 In short order, I fell into an enviable routine – early surf, nap, head into the old town of San Jose del Cabo for a good post surf coffee, cruising of the local art galleries, evening surf if the wind cooperated.

 Another Off-Season Gem